 Sarkar is a political drama film starring Vijay and Keerthy Suresh in lead roles.
 Varalaxmi Sarathkumar played a crucial role.
 Sun Pictures produced the film while AR Murugadoss has written and directed it.
-Sarkar released worldwide on 6th Nov, 2018.
+Sarkar was released worldwide on 6th Nov 2018.

 The story of Sarkar is wafer-thin and there is limited scope to develop it.
-In fact, the entire theme of the film has been showcased in the trailer itself.
+The entire theme of the film has been showcased in the trailer itself.
 However, the screenplay is gripping with multiple elements scattered throughout the film.

 Vijay is at his best as a corporate criminal.
 There is a complete makeover in his appearance and body language.
-However, there are some scenes which shows his trademarks from previous films.
+However, some scenes show his trademarks from previous films.
 Keerthy Suresh has a forgettable role.
 Varalaxmi Sarathkumar has a terrific screen presence and during some scenes, she is on par with Vijay with her subtle acting.

 Sarkar is a regular commercial film with a strong social message.
-The film is a treat to Vijay fans but not all regular audience connect to the film.
-The lack of comedy may disappoint some mass audience.
-Overall, Sarkar is a commercial flick which may perform well at box-office.
+The film is a treat to Vijay fans but not all regular audiences connect to the film.
+The lack of comedy may disappoint some mass audiences.
+Overall, Sarkar is a commercial flick that may perform well at the box office.